Benefits of EXCALIBUR Dehydrator

 Excalibur 4-tray Model 2400 is low-cost but is NOT SUITABLE for raw fooders.

 If you're new to raw foods, please don't buy this model in error.
-I do not offer it on my site.
 See why in Excalibur Tech Specs.